JGL/DiplomaInAppleDevelopment-AutumnWinter2023/README.md

 - Autism
 - Another long-term condition which has an impact on your day-to-day life

-### Support may include...
+### Support may include

 - An Individual Support Agreement, which lets your course know practical information about how to support you.
 - Adjusted Assessment, such as additional time for certain assignments, or an alternative submission method.
 - Specialist one-to-one support, which can support with essay writing, research, presentations and time management.
 - Support to apply for Disabled Students’ Allowances, which can fund software and one-to-one support for your studies.
 - Screenings and assessments for Specific Learning Differences.

-Call 020 7514 6156 or email disability@arts.ac.uk

 More information is available at: <https://www.arts.ac.uk/students/student-services/disability-and-dyslexia>